AT&T Hotel TV Interface

 UX Documentation

-In response, I devised a two-part system framework.
-Firstly, a customizable App Launcher home screen capable of accommodating various hotel room apps.
-Secondly, a Live TV App experience incorporating a guide and video player functionalities.
-I worked on the UX Spec defining application flows and interaction behaviors for developers as well as provided a style guide for Hotels how hotels can customize the App Launcher Screen.
+I created a two-part framework: a customizable App Launcher for hotel room apps and a Live TV App with a guide and video player.
+I defined UX specs detailing flows and interactions for developers and provided a style guide for hotels to customize the launcher.

 UI Design Iterations